3ni0lA/gitops-demo-app/README.md

     └── service.yaml      ← ClusterIP service
 ```

 > **Why a pinned image tag matters:** Never use `latest` in GitOps.
-If you do, the cluster and repo always "match" , ArgoCD can never detect drift because the tag never changes.
+If you do, the cluster and repo always "match", ArgoCD can never detect drift because the tag never changes.
 Always pin versions.

 ---